awsdocs/aws-freertos-docs/doc_source/ota-console-workflow.md

    1. Under **Code signing certificate**, choose **Select** to select a previously imported certificate or **Import** to import a new certificate\.

    1. Under **Pathname of code signing certificate on device**, enter the fully\-qualified path name to the code\-signing certificate on your device\.
-This likely varies by platform\.
+The certificate's location varies by platform, and should be the location where you put the code\-signing certificate when you followed the instructions at [Installing the Initial Firmware](dg-ota-initial-firmware.md)\.
 **Note**
 When running on the Microchip Curiosity PIC32MZEF, the code\-signing certificate is first searched for in the certificate store by name\.
 If not found, a built\-in certificate is used\.
 **Important**